nharika14/meteorite-landing-analysis/README.md

 ### Why these cleaning choices

 We keep the time window from 1900 to today so that reporting practices are more comparable.
 Very old records often miss mass or coordinates and that makes maps and size comparisons hard to trust.
-We require a positive mass because zero or negative values are clear entry mistakes.
+We require a positive mass because zero or negative values are clearly entry mistakes because mass cannot be negative.
+We also filterred out the meteorites with no coordinates out so we can have a clear understanding of where the meteorites are more prone to fall in the world and why.
-We also keep only rows with a latitude and longitude so that location summaries match the plots.
 Finally, we use the year from a timestamp if it exists, fall back to a date, and then to a plain number.
 This order avoids losing valid years that are stored in different ways across files.

 ### Key variables after cleaning